tmd-industries/tmd/docs/concepts/forcefields.md

 # TMD Forcefields
 ## Ligand Forcefields
-All valence and Lennard-Jones terms originate from [Open Forcefield](https://openforcefield.org/).
-Smirnoff format forcefields are convertible, with the limitation that virtual sites are not supported.
-Use the [tmd/ff/smirnoff_converter.py](https://github.com/tmd-industries/tmd/blob/master/tmd/ff/smirnoff_converter.py) script for conversion.
+All ligand valence and Lennard-Jones terms currently originate from the [Open Forcefield](https://openforcefield.org/) releases.
+Though any forcefield that is defined by the Smirnoff format is convertible, with the limitation that virtual sites are not supported.
+Use the [tmd/ff/smirnoff_converter.py](https://github.com/tmd-industries/tmd/blob/master/tmd/ff/smirnoff_converter.py) script to convert from Smirnoff to the TMD format.

 The following forcefields are included with TMD:
 - `smirnoff_2_0_0_<charge_model>.py` - OpenFF 2.0.0